Albi1999/Starbucks_beverage_calories_prediction_models/Statistical_Learning_Final_Report.md

 ```

 <img src="Statistical_Learning_Final_Report_files/figure-html/simple_linear_regression-1.png" style="display: block; margin: auto;" />
-The coefficient for "Sugars" ($4.7426$) indicates that, on average, for every one-unit increase in "Sugars", the predicted "Calories" increases by approximately $4.7426$ units.
+The coefficient for `"Sugars"` ($4.7426$) indicates that, on average, for every one-unit increase in `"Sugars"`, the predicted `"Calories"` increases by approximately $4.7426$ units.
-Both the intercept and the coefficient for "Sugars" are statistically significant ($p < 0.001$), indicating a strong linear relationship between "Sugars" and "Calories".
+Both the intercept and the coefficient for `"Sugars"` are statistically significant ($p < 0.001$), indicating a strong linear relationship between `"Sugars"` and `"Calories"`.
-The F-statistic is highly significant ($p < 2.2e-16$), indicating that the overall regression model is statistically significant in explaining the variance in "Calories".
+The F-statistic is highly significant ($p < 2.2e-16$), indicating that the overall regression model is statistically significant in explaining the variance in `"Calories"`.
-Model Fit:The adjusted R-squared value ($0.8268$) indicates that approximately $82.68%$ of the variance in "Calories" can be explained by the predictor variable "Sugars".
+Model Fit:The adjusted R-squared value ($0.8268$) indicates that approximately $82.68$% of the variance in `"Calories"` can be explained by the predictor variable `"Sugars"`.
-Overall, this output suggests that the simple linear regression model provides a statistically significant relationship between "Sugars" and "Calories", with "Sugars" being a strong predictor of "Calories".
+Overall, this output suggests that the simple linear regression model provides a statistically significant relationship between `"Sugars"` and `"Calories"`, with `"Sugars"` being a strong predictor of `"Calories"`.
 However, the AIC and BIC values suggest that there might be other models that provide a better fit for the data.

 Summarizing the model is too simple so it doesn't capture the complexity of the data, so we try to fit a multiple linear regression model.

 ### Multiple Linear Regression